What is OSIRIS, and what is it used for?

 All bachelor programmes at the University of Twente have a Binding recommendation on continuation of studies (BSA).
 For this recommendation, two prerecommendations are given during the academic year, and one final recommendation at the end of the academic year.
 If this final recommendation is negative, it is binding, unless an appeal is filed and met by the programme board.

-These recommendations are, once determined, published in OSIRIS and sent to all freshmen students via e-mail.
 The recommendations can be found in OSIRIS Student in the ‘Binding advice’ section on the ‘Progress’ tab.

 More information on the regulations for the Binding recommendations can found here: http://www.utwente.nl/ces/studentenbegeleiding/en/regulations/bsa/.